2004 Haitian coup d'état

 A coup d'état in Haiti on 29 February 2004, following several weeks of conflict, resulted in the removal of President Jean-Bertrand Aristide from office.
 On 5 February, a rebel group, called the National Revolutionary Front for the Liberation and Reconstruction of Haiti, took control of Haiti's fourth-largest city, Gonaïves.
 By 22 February, the rebels had captured Haiti's second-largest city, Cap-Haïtien and were besieging the capital, Port-au-Prince by the end of February.
 On the morning of 29 February, Aristide resigned under controversial circumstances and was flown from Haiti by U.S. military and security personnel.
 He went into exile, being flown directly to the Central African Republic, before eventually settling in South Africa.
+Following Aristide's departure, an interim government led by President Boniface Alexandre and Prime Minister Gérard Latortue was installed, and 2,700 foreign troops were deployed to Haiti under the U.S.-led Operation Secure Tomorrow to stop the breakdown of public order.
+The operation was later replaced by the United Nations Stabilisation Mission in Haiti.

+Aristide, while still being the most popular politician in Haiti, faced growing opposition after the 1990s.
+His political party Fanmi Lavalas won the May 2000 parliamentary election, though the results of some Senate races were disputed by opposition parties because of how the votes were tabulated by the Provisional Electoral Council.
+They also claimed that the council was not independent.
+The government still certified the results, and the opposition boycotted the November 2000 presidential election, in which Aristide was re-elected for a second term.